qis/horus/readme.md

 ## How
 **Here is a short summary of what this plugin does.**

-Registers itself as a filter plygin in OBS and receives captured frames from it.
+Registers itself as a filter plygin in OBS and receives captured frames.

 ![Frame](res/images/01-frame.png "Frame")